Geolocation Testing: How Can I Test My Website in Different Locations?

 This is not a magical spin a website goes through but a carefully crafted and then tested code which is more important than we think!
 Geolocation website testing, or testing our website through various locations, tests it as if we are opening them in different regions of the world.

 Geolocation testing focuses on some important use cases and functionalities that are discussed in the next section.
-Further that, different methods and tools will be the focus of our post and various steps are discussed needed to perform geolocation testing.
-Before all this, let’s see the importance of geolocation testing in a developer’s, tester’s, and a user’s life.
+Further, different methods and tools will be the focus of our post and various steps are discussed needed to perform geolocation testing.
+Before all this, let’s see the importance of geolocation testing in a developer’s, a tester’s, and a user’s life.